doronbehar/tmux-sessions-attacher/README.md

-# SSH Remote Tmux Sessions Manager
+# Tmux Sessions Attacher

-This project strives to address a task many tmux users execute regularly and it is attaching to tmux sessions on remote machines - like Virtual Private Servers and other animals.
+This project strives to address a task many tmux users execute regularly and it is attaching to existing tmux sessions on remote / local machines - like Virtual Private Servers and other animals.

 ## Installation

-- For Arch Linux Users: Install the AUR package: [`ssh-remote-tmux-session`](https://aur.archlinux.org/packages/ssh-remote-tmux-session).
+- For Arch Linux Users: Install the AUR package: [`tmux-session-attacher`](https://aur.archlinux.org/packages/tmux-session-attacher).

 - For everyone else: Just put the script in your `$PATH`, you know the drill.